Research Portraits

 What does your project focus on?

-Extreme winds lead to extreme devastation if they hit the continents, so better understanding of why they form could also be important for better forecasts and projections of their changes in the future.
+Extreme winds lead to extreme devastation if they hit the continents.
+A better understanding of why they form could also be important for better forecasts and projections of their changes in the future.
 Those winds are often caused by extratropical cyclones, and my PhD project aims to understand such cyclones.
-I am mainly interested in the dynamical meteorology perspective, so that includes taking a look at storm tracks and various meteorological fields starting from the surface and going up with the height.
+I am mainly interested in the dynamical meteorology perspective, which includes taking a look at storm tracks and various meteorological fields, starting from the surface and going up in height.

 What sparked your interest in climate/weather extremes?